-Jane Jie Sun (孙洁) has served as the Chief Executive Officer of Trip.com, as well as a member of the board of directors, since November 2016.
-Prior to that, she was a co-President since March 2015, Chief Operating Officer since May 2012, and Chief Financial Officer from 2005 to 2012.
+Committee Memberships: •Audit-Chair Jane Jie Sun (孙洁) has served as the chief executive officer of Trip.com, as well as a member of the board of directors, since November 2016.
+Prior to that, she was a co-president since March 2015, chief operating officer since May 2012, and chief financial officer from 2005 to 2012.
 Ms. Sun is a member of the JPMorgan Asian Advisory Board, vice chair of the World Travel and Tourism Council, co-chair of the Development Advisory Board of University of Michigan and Shanghai Jiao Tong University Joint Institute, and a board member and Business Leaders Group Committee member of Business China established by Singapore's Founding Prime Minister Mr. Lee Kuan Yew.
-Ms. Sun received her B.S. in Accounting from the University of Florida in August 1992 with high honors.
+Ms. Sun received her Bachelor's degree in Science in Accounting from the business school of the University of Florida in August 1992 with high honors.
 She also obtained her LL.M. degree from Peking University Law School in July 2010.
 Ms. Sun has been a director MakeMyTrip Limited since August 2019 and a director of iQIYI, Inc. since June 2018.